Obelixor-Team/CodeMeld/README.md

 #### Installing and Using Your Custom Formatter

 1.  **Install your custom formatter package**:
-    Navigate to your `my_custom_formatter_package` directory and install it in editable mode into your Code Combiner's virtual environment:
+    Navigate to your `my_custom_formatter_package` directory and install it in editable mode into your CodeMeld's virtual environment:

     ```bash
     cd my_custom_formatter_package
     .venv/bin/pip install -e .
     ```
-    (Make sure you have activated the Code Combiner's virtual environment first.)
+    (Make sure you have activated CodeMeld's virtual environment first.)

 2.  **Use with `main.py`**:
-    Once installed, the Code Combiner will automatically discover and register your custom formatter.
+    Once installed, CodeMeld will automatically discover and register your custom formatter.
 You can then use it with the `--format` option:

     ```bash
     .venv/bin/python main.py . --format yaml -o combined.yaml